 A disagreement between members of Perth black metal band Advent Sorrow has blown up publicly, with vocalist Rhys King posting on the band’s Facebook page that he was firing his three bandmates.

-Drummer Martin Donnelly, guitarist Hrodrik Andre Segovia and keyboardist Tom Langridge responded on Advent Sorrow’s Instagram and Twitter pages with a threat of legal action and accused him of having National Socialist (Nazi) beliefs.
+Drummer Martin Donnelly, guitarist Hrodrik Andre Segovia and keyboardist Tom Langridge responded on Advent Sorrow’s Instagram and Twitter pages with a threat of legal action and accused King of having National Socialist (Nazi) beliefs.

 “I thank them for playing live with me over the years, and for the great times that we have had.

 “This will not affect the music at all.

 “As most of you know I have written the music of Advent Sorrow, created the concept, managed the band and therefore I will continue making music under the name of Advent Sorrow.

 “I have been living in a completely different country than them for the last 4 years, and this has not affected me creating music.

 “The change of the live line-up will not affect the future or sound of the band.